WINTERANDREA/Yary/content/Seo.en.md

 ---
 seoTitle: "Taxi Driver Milan"
-seoDescription: "NCC TAXI MILANO.
-Your private driver in Milan.
+seoDescription: "YOUR PRIVATE DRIVER IN MILAN.
 Book your ride now for less than 2€/km.
-Contact us on telephon, whatsapp or telegram"
+Telephone.Whatsapp.Telegram.
+Enjoy the comfort.. "
 seoKeywords: [
     "taxi",
     "ncc",